 Mind you, exceptions to this rule exist and examples are many.
 Still, the best advice to anyone who is not bilingual, without a network, and is considering moving to Montreal is to learn French as soon as possible and start a Montreal job search before relocating.

 To find those jobs, you will find a number of good online resources helpful.
 These include the Emploi-Québec Job Bank as well as the Canada Job Bank.
 Be diligent and patient in your search and the right opportunity will come up.

 The province of Quebec's blood alcohol limit may seem lax compared to the rest of Canada.
 However, be prepared to feel the full (and expensive) effect of the law if you drink and drive in Montreal and get caught.

 The good news is that Montreal has a great network of designated drivers.
 Known as service de raccompagnement, organizations like Operation Red Nose are available around the holidays while others ask for memberships.
 The point is that if you like to go out and have a good time, you have affordable options beyond the taxi system to get home safely.

 Voting and Recycling

-There two more important details that come with living in Montreal.
-They concern being a responsible citizen of the city and it's essential that you know how to navigate these systems.
+There two more important details that come with living in Montreal: being a responsible citizen of the city and knowing how to navigate these systems.

 Voting in Montreal, whether in municipal, provincial, or federal elections, requires that you register.
 It's important to understand if you're eligible and how to find information on upcoming elections.